What are your hours of operation?

 Where can I find information about past exhibitions if I am a member of the general public?

 Past exhibitions arranged by date and title can be found by visiting the “Exhibitions” tab on the Hirshhorn’s website.
 The Hirshhorn’s Library also has many resources that can be used for researching past exhibitions.
-The Library is currently closed to visitors.
+Check here for library updates.
 Email HMSGLibMail@si.edu for more information.

 Have questions regarding past exhibitions and image requests?
 Please contact HMSGCollections@si.edu.